-Planned Parenthood offers HIV testing is by blood draw with results available in 7 to 10 business days.
+Planned Parenthood offers HIV testing.
 HIV counseling referral services and treatment referral services are also available.
 Counseling and confidential testing for HIV are provided by trained staff who are sensitive to your needs and concerns.

 HIV is transmitted in blood, semen, vaginal fluids, and breast milk.
 The most common ways HIV to spread include:

 - having vaginal or anal intercourse without a condom with someone who has HIV/AIDS

 - sharing needles or syringes with someone who has HIV/AIDS

 - being deeply punctured with a needle or surgical instrument contaminated with HIV

 - getting HIV-infected blood, semen, or vaginal secretions into open wounds or sores